14th May 2020

-The latest results of the National Bat Monitoring Programme (NBMP) with data up to the end of September 2018 are now available.
+The latest results of the National Bat Monitoring Programme (NBMP) with data up to the end of summer 2019 are now available.
 Download the report here.

-Last year nearly 1,000 dedicated volunteer citizen scientists carried out NBMP surveys at a total of 1,907 sites across the UK.
+Last year over 1,000 dedicated volunteer citizen scientists carried out NBMP surveys at over 2,000 sites across the UK.
 The survey results allow BCT to estimate population trends for 11 out of the 17 species of bat which breed in the UK.
-Unfortunately, at present we are not able to produce population trends for some of the rarer and more habitat-specialist bat species such as barbastelle or Bechstein’s bat as they are difficult to monitor or rarely encountered.
+At present we are not able to produce population trends for some of the rarer and more habitat-specialist bat species such as barbastelle or Bechstein’s bat as they are difficult to monitor or rarely encountered.

-Results of the NBMP show that from the baseline year of monitoring (1999 for most species) to 2018, GB populations of the 11 species of bat surveyed appear to be stable or increasing.
-A few results need treating with some caution and there are regional and/or country differences.
+Results of the NBMP show that from the baseline year of monitoring (1999 for most species) to 2019, GB populations of the 11 species of bat surveyed appear to be stable or increasing.
+A few results need treating with caution and there are regional and/or country differences.
 Species considered to have increased in Great Britain since the baseline year of monitoring are greater horseshoe bat, lesser horseshoe bat, Natterer’s bat and common pipistrelle, all of which often use buildings to roosts in.
+The population trend for Natterer’s bat should be treated with caution until the effect of this species' roost switching behaviour on the Roost Count trend is better understood.

-Even though these are encouraging results, these trends reflect relatively recent changes in bat populations.
-It is generally believed that during the early 20th century there were significant declines in bat populations.
-Possible drivers of the historical declines include agricultural intensification, loss of roosting and foraging habitat, persecution, pesticides including the use of toxic timber treatment chemicals within roosts, water quality, declines in invertebrate prey groups, development and land-use change and climate change.
+These encouraging results reflect relatively recent changes in bat populations.
+It is generally believed that during the early 20th century there were declines in bat populations.
+Possible drivers of the historical declines include agricultural intensification, loss of roosting and foraging habitat, persecution, pesticides and biocides including the use of toxic timber treatment chemicals within roosts, water quality, declines in insects, unsympathetic development, land-use change and climate change.

 The NBMP provides statistically robust population trends for 11 of the UK’s 17 breeding bat species.
 The scheme started in 1996 and has continued gathering data on an annual basis, benefiting from the dedication of thousands of volunteer recorders.
 The NBMP consists of four main surveys - the Field, Waterway and Hibernation Surveys and summer maternity Roost Counts.
 Most bat species are monitored by more than one survey.
 Population trends are provided at GB level, and for UK, England, Wales, Scotland and Northern Ireland where possible.
 The NBMP is run by Bat Conservation Trust, in partnership with the Joint Nature Conservation Committee, and supported and steered by Natural England, Natural Resources Wales, Northern Ireland Environment Agency, and Scottish Natural Heritage.
 The NBMP is indebted to all volunteers who contribute data to the programme.